x

 According to the foundation's website, $6.6 million total was raised from the Lewiston-Auburn Response Fund.
 The fund created for survivors and families of victims received $4.9 million in donations.
 The fund created for local nonprofits and organizations received $1.7 million in donations.
 That money was distributed to 29 community nonprofits.

-Sussman says she struggles with the MaineCF's decision making.
+Sussman said she struggles with the MaineCF's decision making.
 She explained that she does not believe that every nonprofit that received funding provide support to families of victims and survivors of the mass shooting.

 "Perhaps Lewiston-Auburn area could have used some community support prior to the shooting, and I think that this became an opportunity to start doing that a bit," Sussman said.